CCHS will implant a microchip (identification chip) in your dog or cat for a fee of $20.00. An appointment is required.

 Other agencies that may be able to help with low cost feline spay/neuter include: Prairieland Anti-Cruelty (217-586-6616), and CATSNAP (217-353-5243).

-Dogs - Champaign County Animal Control will spay/neuter all Pit Bulls/Pit Mixes for $20.00.
+Dogs - Champaign County Animal Control will spay/neuter all Pit Bulls/Pit Mixes for $25.00.
 This includes vaccines and Rabies registration.
 Animal Control also offers low cost spays/neuters for other breeds of dogs under 50 pounds, for $65.00.
 Vaccines will be an additional $8.00 per.
 Contact Animal Control at 217-384-3798.
 Note: As of mid-July, 2017, this program is temporarily suspended while Champaign County Animal Control seeks a new staff veterinarian.

 CCHS is an open admission shelter that accepts all companion animals from owners who feel that this their best option.
 For more information, see our Surrendering an Animal page.